dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

     (Note that it would not be *impossible* to use the `stackalloc` result across `await`/`yield` similarly as you can save any `fixed` pointer today into another pointer variable and use it outside the `fixed` block.)

-  - Note that allowing this would make the following scenario more interesting (allowing pointer arguments of iterator/async methods).

 - Iterator and async methods could be allowed to have pointer parameters.
   They would need to be hoisted, but that should not be a problem as hoisting pointers is supported even today, for example: